HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 ## Guard/Ward
 You have a party member that you look out for.
 It's important they survive.
-- Guards charge this Bond when their Ward makes it out of lethal danger without taking damage.
+- Guards charge this Bond when their Ward makes it out of lethal danger unscathed.
 - Wards charge this Bond when they get into lethal danger.

 ---